What is A Surge Arrester, and How Does it Work?

 Difference Between Surge Arresters & Lightning Arresters

-Surge Arresters and Lightning Arresters serve an important purpose when it comes to avoiding costly damages caused by lightning and power surges.
+Surge Arresters and Lightning Arresters serve an essential purpose when it comes to avoiding costly damages caused by lightning and power surges.
 Although the two are similar in that they both help protect equipment against possible electrical discharges, they have some noteworthy differences.

 One of the bigger distinctions is that surge arresters work on low-voltage lines, while lightning arresters are needed to service much higher-voltage lines.
 As far as construction goes, most surge arresters feature multiple layers of insulator material, allowing them to be placed a larger distance away from buildings and other structures without sacrificing performance.
 While both devices provide valuable protection for industrial sites, doing your research about which one best service your needs is key to having a happy, safe outcome!